itztinq/timestamping-server/README.md

    ```bash
    cp .env.example .env
    ```
    > Generate a secure AUTH_SECRET (e.g., openssl rand -base64 32) and set it in .env.
+Important: For 2FA to work, you must configure email settings (see Email Configuration below).
 7. Install Client Certificate (Browser mTLS)
    Before starting the client, you must install the generated client certificate in your OS/Browser to authenticate with the server:
    - Navigate to `pki/client/`